-The City of Pittsburg Emergency Services Program has the major responsibility of preparing the City of Pittsburg for disasters, and has provided disaster preparedness information and training to all City departments.
+The City of Pittsburg Emergency Services Program has the major responsibility of preparing the City of Pittsburg for various incidents, events, and disasters and has provided disaster preparedness information and training to all City departments.
 The City’s Emergency Operations Center (EOC) is activated during extraordinary emergencies or events and during disasters.

 Role of EOC